 The form must be completed legibly;

-The form must be signed and dated by the designated civil surgeon who conducted the medical examination; See Subsection 3, Signatures [8 USCIS-PM B.4(C)(3)].
+The form must be signed and dated by the civil surgeon who conducted the immigration medical examination;

 The form must be in a sealed envelope as detailed in the form’s instructions.

 If the above requirements are not met, or if there is evidence that the form or the envelope the form was placed in has been tampered with, the officer should issue an RFE to correct any Form I-693 deficiencies.
-If possible, the officer should return the original Form I-693 to the applicant for corrective action.
+If possible, the officer should return the original Form I-693 to the applicant when issuing an RFE for corrective action.
 Whenever an original is returned to the applicant, the officer should retain a copy.

 A response to an RFE is acceptable if it is completed by a civil surgeon in one of the following ways:

-The applicant, the civil surgeon, and any other health care provider who evaluated the applicant as part of the immigration medical examination should sign the form, according to the form instructions, to verify that the content of their representations is truthful.
+The applicant, the civil surgeon, and any other health care provider who evaluated the applicant as part of the immigration medical examination must sign the form, according to the form instructions, to verify that the content of their representations is truthful.

 Signature of the Civil Surgeon

 The civil surgeon’s signature must be an original signature.
-There is no exception to this requirement.
 Stamps of the physician’s signature or other substitutes, or copies of the civil surgeon’s original signature, are not acceptable (except for blanket-designated health departments or military physicians as described below).

-As outlined in CDC’s Technical Instructions, the civil surgeon is only permitted to sign the Form I-693 after he or she has completed the entire medical examination.
-An examination is not completed until any prescribed treatment for a Class A condition has been administered.
+As outlined in the CDC’s Technical Instructions for Civil Surgeons, the civil surgeon is only permitted to sign the Form I-693 after the civil surgeon has completed the entire immigration medical examination.
+An examination is not completed until any necessary prescribed treatment for a Class A condition has been administered.

-There may be circumstances when an applicant refuses to undergo one part of the examination, but the civil surgeon certifies the form with a notation that part of the exam is not complete.
+There may be circumstances when an applicant refuses to undergo one part of the immigration medical examination, but the civil surgeon certifies the form with a notation that part of the examination is not complete.
 In these cases, the officer should issue an RFE to the applicant for corrective action.